 - All types of damage caused to any student residence or its furnishings are the responsibility of the students assigned to that residence, and repair costs will be billed accordingly.
 Damage that occurs in common areas of student residences (e.g., hallways, common bathrooms, backyards, etc.) will be divided and shared among all residents of that particular residence hall, floor, or block.

-- Students living off campus, including students on study abroad programs, are expected to be considerate of their neighbors and the community at large.
+- All Global Fairfield students are expected to be considerate of their neighbors and the community at large.
 They should monitor noise levels within and projecting from their homes, and if they host guests or parties, they should arrange for the quiet and appropriate arrival and departure of their guests.

 - The standards of conduct will be violated by behavior off campus that results in a neighborhood disturbance.
 A neighborhood disturbance may occur at the site of a social gathering at an off-campus residence (e.g., loud music or conversation levels) or through activity on the part of those arriving at or leaving a social gathering at an off-campus residence (e.g., littering, property damage, fighting, obscene or disruptive behavior, noise disturbances, etc.).

 Please be aware of the following safety requirements while you are studying abroad:

 Fairfield University provides all students studying abroad with international medical and emergency insurance coverage for the dates of their study abroad program.
 Federal law requires all students to maintain domestic year-round coverage in the U.S. even while the student is studying abroad.
 This means, students should remain enrolled on the policy of their parent or guardian, or in Gallagher Student Health Insurance through Fairfield while on their program abroad.